xonixx/xonixx.github.io/parameterized_goals.md

 For a long time I resisted to add the feature.
 Firstly, due to increasing complexity that will not be needed in a majority of typical `makesure` usage scenarios.
 But mostly, because it’s tricky to do while preserving the declarative semantics of dependencies.
 You see, dependency of one goal on another is fundamentally different from function call.

 Why is so?
 You see, the dependency tree is resolved by `makesure` before running the goals!
-This is why, for example, it's possible to report a loop in dependencies as an error rather than falling into infinite execution loop.
+This is why, for example, it is possible to report a cycle in dependencies as an error, rather than falling into an infinite execution loop.
 Also, the run-only-once semantic for reaching goals:

 ```shell
 @goal a